2020G11/_smartmirror_sdk_docs/source/user/network.rst

 .. py:function:: fetch(URL, [options])

    A general purpose function for sending network requests.
 Works just like `fetch API <https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API>`_.
    Without options, that is a simple GET request, downloading the contents of the url.
+This is a blocking function.

    :param URL: The URL for the network request.
    :type URL: str